Gangasaikumar/Todo_App_flutter/README.md

 - **Animated Splash Screen**: Smooth fade and scale animation on launch with a seamless native transition.

 ### 3. ✅ Powerful Task Management
+- **Recurring Tasks**: Set tasks to repeat Daily, Weekly, or Monthly.
+The app automatically creates the next instance when you complete the current one.
+- **Subtasks**: Break down complex tasks into smaller, manageable steps.
+Track progress as you check them off.
 - **Rich Text Editor**: Create detailed notes with **Bold**, *Italic*, lists, and more using the integrated Quill editor.
 - **Add Tasks**: Quickly add tasks with a Title, Date, and Category.
 - **Edit Tasks**: Tap any task to edit its details.